 The Instructional Technology Advisory Committee (ITAC) advises the directors of the Teaching, Learning, and Technology Center (TLTC), the Library, and Campus Technology Services (CTS) on all matters relating to the integration of technology throughout the curriculum.
 ITAC’s mission is to support the adoption of innovative, effective, and student-centered instructional approaches as pedagogy evolves in the digital age.
 The scope of these advisory efforts includes:

-A list of all “smart” classrooms and computer labs is available on the ITAC website, https://www.purchase.edu/Committees/ITAC/.
+A list of all “smart” classrooms and computer labs is available on the ITAC site, https://www.purchase.edu/committees/ITAC/.